SyntheticMatrix/Code-for-Chinese-Household-Debt/README.md

 **STEP2**
 Run the projection of heterogeneity, with the following substeps:
+Initialize by run 'SimulatedWealth.mat' to get the fixed seeds for the same results of the paper

 **STEP2.1**
 Conduct the residual minimization by running 'projection_method.m'

 **STEP2.2**
-Conduct the Chebyshev Derivative to get the projectors by running 'chebyshev_derivative.m'
+Conduct the Chebyshev Derivative to get the projectors by running 'derivative_thetaphi.m'

 **STEP2.3**
 Run the model 'dsge_projection.m'